 If your skin feels tight, this is a sign that some of your products are sapping moisture from your skin.
-Don’t ignore tightness, it is a sign of impaired skin health can cause increased oil production, large pores, and wrinkles.
+Don’t ignore tightness, it is a sign of impaired skin health and can cause increased oil production, large pores, and wrinkles.
 So look for products that are pH balanced.

 Itchy, red, flaky, or sun-sensitive skin